billpugh/cmsc398z-student-downloads/week11/README.md

 ## Submitting your work

-This file will be updated with instructions on how to perform the submission by class on Oct 14th.
+You can submit your work using java -jar submit.jar in the project folder.
+That will submit the files below.
+All of them other than REFLECTIONS.md should be updated automatically by Claude as you work on the project.
+  * ARCHITECTURE.md
+  * phase1/DECISIONS-MADE-phase1.md
+  * REFLECTIONS.md
+  * any .py or .html files developed for the project
+    * Not strictly needed, but useful in case there are any issues with Claude not automatically updating the files above.

+Note: due the to way the submit process works, it might submit additional files in your project directory, but the .submitIgnore file instructs it to ignore most of the other files that would generally be found there.
+If you submit manually by uploading files, the above files are the ones you need to submit.

-You need to submit the following:
+The work you need to submit is the following:

 * Work on implementing the minimum feature set and one additional feature for Phase 1.
 Submit this ideally by end of class, but no later than Saturday to be considered on-time.
-  * At a minimum, this includes ARCHITECTURE.md and phase1/DECISIONS-MADE-phase1.md, which will be completed by Claude as you do your work.
+  * This includes ARCHITECTURE.md and phase1/DECISIONS-MADE-phase1.md, which will be completed by Claude as you do your work.
-* Update and submit REFLECTIONS.md by noon Tuesday, Nov 18th
+* By Tuesday, noon Tuesday, Nov 18th, edit REFLECTIONS.md with comments about your work on the project
-  * If you did any additional work on implementing features, you can submit that as well, which at a minimum includes updates files for ARCHITECTURE.md and phase1/DECISIONS-MADE-phase1.md.
+  * If you did any additional work on implementing features, those should be reflected in updated ARCHITECTURE.md and phase1/DECISIONS-MADE-phase1.md files.